buttercheetah/GameKit/README.md

 **Python Flask Webserver**: Implementing Flask, a lightweight and versatile web framework, to develop a robust backend for handling user requests, routing, and rendering dynamic content.

 **Database Caching**: Employing a database caching mechanism to store frequently accessed data locally, reducing API calls and enhancing the application's responsiveness and performance.
+   > the schema can be found in the 'Database' Folder

 **Docker Deployment**: Building the application with Docker containers to facilitate seamless deployment, portability, and scalability across different environments, ensuring consistent behavior and easy management.